The Recency Effect

 How Does The Recency Effect Work in UX Design?

-The recency effect is important in user experience (UX) design and user interface (UI) design because it influences the way users perceive and remember information on a website or app.
-UX designers leverage the recency effect to enhance user experience and help users retain information more easily.
-Designers strategically place important elements or content at the end of a sequence, and can increase the chances that users will remember and engage with that information.
-Designers can achieve this through various design techniques, including:
+The recency effect is an important thing to consider in user experience (UX) design and user interface (UI) design.
+That’s because it influences the way users perceive and remember information they come across on a website or app.
+UX designers make use of the recency effect to boost the user experience and help users keep hold of information more easily.
+Designers strategically place important elements or content at the end of a sequence—and so can increase the chances that users will remember and engage with that information.
+Designers can achieve this through various design techniques, including these:

 1. Visual Cues

-Designers can employ visual cues such as color, size or animation to draw attention to key elements or actions towards the end of a user flow.
-If designers make these elements visually distinct, users are more likely to remember them and take the desired actions.
+Designers can get visual cues—such as color, size or animation working—to draw attention to key elements or actions towards the end of a user flow.
+And if designers make these elements visually distinct, then users will be more likely to remember them—and take the desired actions.

 2. Progressive Disclosure

-Designers use this tactic to reveal information gradually, with more critical or actionable details presented towards the end.
-When designers break down complex information and present it in digestible chunks, users can focus on the most important aspects.
-That will improve their comprehension and recall.
+Designers use this tactic to reveal information gradually, and they put more critical or actionable details towards the end.
+When designers break down complex information and present it in digestible chunks like this, users can focus on those most important aspects.
+That will improve their levels of comprehension and recall.

 3. Call-to-Action Placement

-When designers place a compelling call-to-action (CTA) towards the end of a user journey, they capitalize on the recency effect.
-Users are more likely to engage with a CTA when it is fresh in their memory.
+When designers put a compelling call-to-action (CTA) towards the end of a user journey, they tap into the recency effect.
+Users are more likely to engage with a CTA when it’s fresh in their memory.
 It will raise the chances of conversion.
-When designers order the most important content mindfully and in line with customer journeys within their product designs, they can prompt users to act.
+When designers order the most important content mindfully—and in line with customer journeys within their product designs—they can prompt users to act.

 Image of iPad Air 2 landing page.